Eric-Edlund/TS-CAS/README.txt

 - webpack.common.js (contains common elements)
 - webpack.dev.js (creates a dev bundle with dev stuff)
 - webpack.prod.js (creates a prod bundle with prod optimizations)

+[Building the Electron App]

+I asked ChatGPT to set up the project, I have no clue how it works.
+There are two scripts in package.json, "build-electron" and "run-electron".

 [Testing]